absyro/botstudio-hub/content/docs/system/nodes.md

   noindex: false
 ---

-Here, we make chatbot creation a breeze with visual scripting – no coding required!
-Think of it as a puzzle, where each piece is a 'node'.
-Fit these nodes together, and voilà, you've got yourself a smart chatbot ready to converse!
+In Bot Studio, we employ visual scripting to facilitate the creation of chatbots without the need for coding.
+This system incorporates elements known as nodes.
+By strategically linking these nodes, you can construct a fully operational chatbot system.
+There are two categories of nodes:

 #### Default Nodes

-These are the all-rounders of nodes.
-No matter which chat platform you fancy – WhatsApp, Telegram, or others – these nodes fit right in, making your bot smart and responsive.
+These nodes are versatile and can be utilized across various platforms.
+Whether you’re developing a chatbot for WhatsApp, Telegram, or any other platform, you can incorporate a default node into your system.

 #### Platform Nodes

-These are the specialists.
-For example, Telegram's "Send Message" node is perfect for Telegram bots, but it won't work for Discord.
-It's all about choosing the right tool for the job!
+These nodes will be used only for specific platforms.
+As an example, you can use Telegram's "Send Message" node to send a message to Telegram bots, but you can't do the same for a Discord bot.

 ---

-#### Sockets – The Connectors
+#### Sockets

-Every node comes with an "Action" socket, the magic connector that tells your chatbot what to do next.
-It's like a game of dominoes; one action leads to another!
+By default, all nodes are equipped with a socket known as the “Action” socket.
+By interconnecting the action sockets of various nodes, your chatbot can discern the sequence of operations to execute after the current node.

-And when you need to pass data around, say hello to the "JSON" socket!
-It's perfect for when your Python nodes need to share JSON goodies.
+Certain nodes may require data exchange.
+For instance, when you employ Python nodes in Bot Studio to incorporate coding into your chatbot, your code might generate JSON data.
+To accommodate this, we’ve introduced a new socket type called the “JSON” socket.
+With the JSON socket, nodes can seamlessly transfer JSON data amongst themselves.

 ---

-#### Node Executions – The Magic Behind the Scenes
+#### Node Executions

-Nodes are more than meets the eye; they're the blueprints that our servers transform into chatbot magic.
+Nodes essentially represent a visual form of data.
+The servers at Bot Studio are designed to convert this data into operational scripts.

-When a node does its job right, the next one takes over, keeping the conversation flowing.
-But if something goes awry, it's either a full stop or just a hiccup, depending on the issue.
+If a node executes successfully, the subsequent node connected via the action socket is then executed.
+This process continues until there are no more active nodes.

-Some nodes are multitaskers with more than one action socket, giving you the power to steer the chat flow based on true or false outcomes.
-It's like a choose-your-own-adventure book!
+Whenever an event occurs, such as your chatbot receiving a new message, your functional system is reactivated.
+If any issues arise during execution, there are two possible outcomes: either the entire system halts execution, or only the active node fails to execute.

-And guess what?
-Some sockets are social butterflies, connecting to multiple nodes without a fuss – except for JSON sockets; they prefer one-on-one chats.
+All nodes possess an action socket, although the names may vary.

----
+In some instances, nodes may have more than one action socket.
+These additional action sockets provide greater control over your nodes.
+For example, some nodes have two potential outputs: true or false.
+If an action is successful, the true action output is triggered.
+Conversely, if the action fails, the false action socket is triggered.
+Grasping these scenarios is simpler than it appears.

-Now that you've got the gist of nodes and their superpowers, dive into the next pages for the nitty-gritty details.
-Let's make your chatbot dreams come true!
-Happy building! 📚
+You may be able to connect some sockets to other nodes more than once.
+In most cases, JSON sockets will disregard attempts to connect to a node twice, but all action sockets can connect to multiple nodes.